Is Frozen Fruit As Healthy As Fresh Fruit? 9 Key Differences

 So, are frozen fruits as healthy as fresh fruits?
 This question raises many concerns and misconceptions in the F&B space.
 However, it’s all about how you store different fruit products.
 Generally speaking, frozen and fresh fruit contain the same macronutrients and are both high demand products

-While there may be cellular breakdowns that occur when fruit is exposed to freezing temperatures, the nutritional value is fairly similar.
+While there may be cellular breakdowns that slow down when fruit is exposed to freezing temperatures, the nutritional value is fairly similar.
 In fact, fresh fruits are much more susceptible to mold, fungal, and bacterial growth than frozen alternatives.
 As a result, consumers, retailers, and eateries can feel safer when buying from a wholesale frozen fruit distributor.
 The same concept is also apparent when purchasing wholesale frozen vegetables, too.

 However, there’s always going to be a time and place for fresh fruit.
 Read on to learn about several differences between the two types of produce.